 Frequently Asked Questions

 Whether you are having routine maintenance performed or installing a brand new septic system you probably have many questions.
 Below you will find a variety of the questions we answer on a daily basis.
-If you have further questions or we can assist you in any way, please feel free to contact JS Construction at 916-479-2455.
+If you have further questions or we can assist you in any way, please feel free to contact JS Construction and Septic, Inc. at 916-479-2455.

 What is a septic system?